 After a few minutes, a young Hispanic woman came and sat down.

 Theresa: I thought so hard about the delivery problems we were having and came up with what I thought was a great idea.
 But you gave me five minutes and basically didn’t listen.
+IT’s happened before when I’ve brought you new ideas.
 I’ll never bring in any new ideas again.
 And now we might all get fired because nothing has changed.
 I tried.

 Roberto: I was annoyed too because I thought you were complaining about…